 For the purpose of this procedure, the definitions in TU-K (QM) apply.

-- a) The Vice-Chancellor is responsible for supervising the implementation of this procedure. - b) The Chief Legal Officer is responsible for the implementation and maintenance of this procedure.
+- a) The Vice-Chancellor is responsible for the supervision of the implementation of this procedure. - b) The DICTS is responsible for the implementation and maintenance of this procedure.